-Choosing to follow a raw food diet, whether full or part time, offers a variety of benefits to take advantage of.
+Choosing to follow a raw vegan food diet, whether full or part time, offers a variety of benefits to take advantage of.
 Because of the sheer volume that you’ll need to eat to meet your caloric needs on a daily basis, your intake of nutritious foods is important.
 Nutritious foods contain high quality vitamins, minerals, and phytonutrients that are not destroyed in a raw state like they are when they’re heated.
 Sure, some nutritional elements, like lycopene, tend to increase in bioavailability so your body can easily absorb it.
 But is that extra kick of lycopene really worth destroying hundreds, if not thousands, of other beneficial nutrients found in tomatoes?
 Probably not!
-Besides, there are plenty of fresh foods you can eat to get your fair share of lycopene without having to cook them – think watermelon, pink grapefruit, and guavas.
+Besides, there are plenty of fresh raw vegan foods you can eat to get your fair share of lycopene without having to cook them – think watermelon, pink grapefruit, and guavas.

-But a challenge you may face on a raw food diet is staying full and satisfied throughout the day.
+But a challenge you may face on a raw vegan food diet is staying full and satisfied throughout the day.
 It can also be a challenge to get enough calories and nutrition into your diet if you don’t eat enough fruits, vegetables, and healthy fats in moderation like nuts, seeds, avocados, coconut and olives.
 Macronutrient needs differ for everyone, whether you eat a raw or cooked food diet.
 The key thing to remember is that we all need healthy carbs, plant protein, and some healthy fats in each of our diets.
 So, the first thing to do for raw food success is to be sure you’re eating enough and not omitting one group of macronutrients.

 Now, to help you stay full, here are some tips and tricks I like to use that show you can eat completely raw without feeling hungry all day, and to help meet your body’s needs.